 Berovo is a small town in the eastern part of Macedonia, near the Maleshevo Mountain, on an elevation of 986m above the sea level.
 It is located 52km from the city of Strumica, the agricultural center of the country.
 Berovo has around 7000 inhabitants and the majority is Orthodox Christians.
 Berovo represents the purest “air bath” with the highest concentration of oxygen in the Balkan Peninsula, with an average annual temperature of 11, 1 ◦ C. Seven kilometers from the town you can discover the breathtaking view over the artificial Berovo Lake and the beautiful pine and breech forests offering variety of different activities for the visitors, such as hiking, walking, hunting and sport fishing.
 The symbol of the town is the famous sheepfolds offering the famous Berovo cheese tasting.
 Many travellers from all over the world recently discovered and enjoy the silence and the beauty of the attractive nature of this town and if you would like to move away from the noisy city, Berovo is the right destination to do it.

 Krushevo is located on an altitude of 1350m and it is the highest town on the Balkan Peninsula.
 It has around 6.000 inhabitants and the majority of the population is Christian Orthodox.
-The town fascinates with its simplicity and beauty shown through the well preserved architecture and the typical style of the houses and even the famous well known French architect, Le Corbusier, was fascinated from its attractiveness.
-One of the most important events in the Macedonian history, the Ilinden Upraising in 1903 is connected to the story of this town.
-The “Etno-Town Project” held in Krushevo every year on 2 of August is becoming the symbol of the Macedonian revolutionaries fighting for freedom against the Ottoman Turks.
-This is the event that during the history led to the foundation of the first Republic on the Balkan Peninsula, The Rebublic of Krushevo, which lasted no longer then 10 days, days of freedom during the 5 centuries Ottoman oppression.
+The town fascinates with its simplicity and beauty shown through the well-preserved architecture and the typical style of the houses and even the famous well-known French architect, Le Corbusier, was fascinated by its attractiveness.
+One of the most important events in the Macedonian history, the Ilinden Uprising in 1903 is connected to the story of this town.
+The “Ethno-Town Project” held in Krushevo every year on 2 of August is becoming the symbol of the Macedonian revolutionaries fighting for freedom against the Ottoman Turks.
+This is the event that during the history led to the foundation of the first Republic on the Balkan Peninsula, The Republic of Krushevo, which lasted no longer than 10 days, days of freedom during the 5 centuries Ottoman oppression.
 This is the town of origin of many notable people who are remembered in the Macedonian history and art.
-For the lovers of the alternative tourism there are exceptional conditions for paragliding and we must emphasize the importance of the European Paragliding Championship.
-If you want to taste the delicious Macedonian coffee with the sweet local speciality well known as “lokum”, Krushevo is the right place to do it.
+For the lovers of alternative tourism, there are exceptional conditions for paragliding and we must emphasize the importance of the European Paragliding Championship.
+If you want to taste the delicious Macedonian coffee with the sweet local specialty well known as “lokum”, Krushevo is the right place to do it.

 The capital is the religious center in the country where the seat of the Macedonian Orthodox Church is located.
 The Millennium Cross, situated on the top of the Vodno Mountain and accessible by cable car, was constructed to serve as a memorial of 2000 years of Christianity in Macedonia and the world.
 Skopje includes all the variety of the country.
 It is a real mosaic of different cultures and religions and together with its environment, deserves to be visited.